motet-a/libforks/README.md

 Child processes will be forked from this point so it’s a bit like if a copy of the calling process will be saved and frozen here and revived each time that someone calls `libforks_fork`.

-The caller process should have only one thread.
+Only one thread should exist at the time when `libforks_start` is called.
+Threads should be created after the call to `libforks_start`.

 One process can start many fork servers and one fork server can be shared by many different processes, a process can call